reanimate/reanimate/README.md

    - diagrams are slow because they are rendered as a bytestring and then parsed as SVG.
 Find a way to shortcut.
 * Test-suite: Compile and render all the example animations on the build servers.
 The SVG output should be stable.
 * API for generating slides.
+* Warn if 'group' nodes are found in 'clippath's.
 * Driver:
    - ~~Command line options for rendering videos.~~
    - Flags for selecting fps in web viewer